vippsas/vipps-solutions/recurring-and-login/vipps-login-recurring-howitworks.md

 The user is returned to the merchant's web site or app, and the subscription is confirmed on the merchant's site.

 ![Confirmation page](images/login-recurring-step7.svg)

-## Great!
-Now you know how you can use Vipps Login and Vipps Recurring together

-Take a look at the technical documentation in the [Vipps Login API Guide](../api-guide/README.md) and the [Vipps Recurring API Guide](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api).